Virginia Psychology Doctorate Programs

 George Mason University

-George Mason University offers a Ph.D. in Psychology that trains students in the vital applications and principals of psychology.
-The APA-accredited program offers students extensive knowledge of essential areas of psychology as well as practical experience in solving human problems in work, life, and school.
-Concentrations available include Applied Developmental Psychology, Cognitive and Behavioral Neuroscience, Clinical Psychology, Human Factors, and Applied Cognition, and Industrial/Organization Psychology.
+George Mason University offers a Ph.D. with a Clinical Psychology concentration that trains students in the vital applications and principals of psychology.
+This APA-accredited program gives students extensive knowledge of essential areas of psychology as well as practical experience in solving human problems in work, life, and school.
+There are also non-APA-accredited Ph.D. concentrations available in Applied Developmental Psychology, Cognitive and Behavioral Neuroscience, Human Factors and Applied Cognition, and Industrial-Organization Psychology.

 - Institution type: Public